 SAFEGUARDS AND ACCOUNTABILITY

-The CPA will also file a 990 PF report with the IRS yearly.
-We are also subject to an audit by the IRS.
+Our CPA (Sam Dobbins) also files an annual 990 PF report to the IRS, and we are subject to an audit by the IRS.

-I will publish reports on our website and Facebook site each year detailing how much money was collected from various sources and how the money was spent including the amount that went to scholarships and costs of running the scholarship.
+The yearly report sent to the Board and alumni details how much money was collected from various sources and how the money was spent including the amount that went to scholarships and costs of running the scholarship.
 No one in this organization receives any monetary compensation for labor or expenses.
-The only expenses we have involves hosting a website (which Doug Reinhardt maintains), paying for a Merchant Account, Membership in the Yadkin Valley Chamber of Commerce, marketing materials (most of which Doug Reinhardt has paid for) and paying a CPA to audit our account yearly.
+The only expenses we have involves hosting a website (which Doug Reinhardt maintains), membership in the Yadkin Valley Chamber of Commerce, marketing materials (most of which Doug Reinhardt has paid for) and paying a CPA to audit our account and fill out the 990 PF yearly.
 Perhaps we can find a CPA among our alumni who will provide this service gratis – if that would not be a conflict of interest.